hvitoi/linux-docs/packages/packages-arch.md

 - `linux-firmware`: Firmware files for Linux
 - `linux-headers`: Headers and scripts for building modules for the Linux kernel

+## Boot

+- `grub`: GNU GRand Unified Bootloader
+- `efibootmgr`: Linux user-space application to modify the EFI Boot Manager
+- `os-prober`:Utility to detect other OSes on a set of drives

 ## Firmware

 - `intel-ucode`: Stability and security updates for Intel CPUs